After a seven year absence from the Devon and Cornwall Pagan Conference, Cassandra and I attended the event this year.

 Blessings to one and all from Pagan Phoenix SW!

-Julian Vayne never fails to entertain and he has the remarkable talent of drawing you into his ‘world of the wyrd’ with his fascinating view on the Craft .
+Julian Vayne never fails to entertain and has the remarkable talent of drawing you into his ‘world of the wyrd’ with his fascinating view on the Craft .

 Marian Green is a ‘mine of information’ and her delivery is relaxed due to numerous years of experience and a deep connection with her subject.
 The same can be said of Penny Billington.

 During this, the winner of the Deities competition at the 2006 Conference appeared on stage wearing his Cernunnos costume that caused much hilarity when he won that year.
-I had also entered as Sekhmet among many other entrants.
+I had also entered this competition as Sekhmet among many other entrants.

 The narrator explained the symbolism and the gift of insight the Shaman would receive from each one.
 The animal masks were well made and the costume of the golden Phoenix was beautiful.

 No event would be the same without an appearance from our wonderful Cornish Piper Merv Davey to lead the spiral dance.
 We had the opportunity to converse with him and his wife during the lunch break and he expressed an interest in performing at our All Hallows event.

 We visited the London Inn for an evening meal after a ten minute walk from the venue.
 The night air was refreshing as a full Conference event can become extremely warm.
 As we studied the menu near the bar a young woman approached me and expressed her appreciation and enjoyment of our Wisewomen in West Cornwall Facebook page.
 It was good to receive feedback on various posts as well as our updates on work and events.

 We arrived back at Penstowe Manor in time for Damh the Bard’s performance.
 We sang, danced and had a wonderful time with good friends.
 Fiona was recovering from a recent fall but still worked hard at the Conference.
 The evening provided an opportunity for her to relax and enjoy wonderful music.